 • 🏋️♂️ 8:00-9:00am: Workout in my home gym (not fancy), unless I’m rock climbing or working out with a friend!

-• 💊 9:00-9:30am: Get ready (including skincare and morning supplements), put on my big boy microplastics-free merino wool underwear (from Wooly, my fave brand), and start the rest of my day!
+• 💊 9:00-9:30am: Get ready (including skincare and morning supplements), put on my big boy microplastics-free merino wool underwear (from Woolly, my fave brand), and start the rest of my day!

 Evening routine